Share this blog

 The big question that hoteliers are facing is this.
 Will investing in sustainable hospitality reduce both guest satisfaction and profitability?
 Since occupancy and guest satisfaction are the key drivers for the hotel business, how far will they go, and is it possible to strike a workable balance between the two sides of the coin?

 The government and Tourism Authority in Saint Lucia are working to do their part.
 A hotel cannot reduce its own carbon footprint if it has no choice in where it gets its power.
 If that source is fossil fuel-based, the hotel cannot change that quickly.
 But hotel owners can begin to reduce their reliance on the grid and introduce both solar and wind power.
 The issue here is that it is a massive investment.
-However, St Lucia has already invested in solar farms that now supply the grid.
+However, despite that the St Lucia government has already invested in solar farmsin the South of the island that now supply significant power to the grid.
 It is a work in progress.

 Spa Gazebo constructed with local timber